OlsenSM91/Gymnastics-Management-WordPress-Plugin/README.md

-# Gymnastics Management WordPress Plugin

-The Gymnastics Management WordPress plugin is designed to help manage classes, athletes, coaches, and parents for gymnastics programs.
-This plugin provides an intuitive interface for administrators to handle scheduling, athlete assignments, and more.
+# WP Studio Manager

+The WP Studio Manager plugin provides flexible management for sessions, participants, instructors and families across many industries.

 ---
+This repository uses an organized file structure with separate directories for core functionality, admin screens, and assets.
+A simple autoloader in the `core` folder loads classes automatically.
 ## Features

 - **Class Management**
-  - Create and manage classes
+  - Create and manage sessions
-  - Assign athletes to classes
+  - Assign participants to sessions
-  - Display class schedules
+  - Display schedules
-  - Track available and remaining seats in classes
+  - Track available and remaining seats
-  - Remove athletes from classes
+  - Remove participants from sessions

-- **Athlete Management**
+- **Participant Management**
-  - Add and manage parents and their athletes
+  - Add and manage families and their participants
-  - Assign athletes to classes
+  - Assign participants to sessions
-  - View athlete details
+  - View participant details

-- **Coach Management**
+- **Instructor Management**
-  - Add and manage coaches
+  - Add and manage instructors

 ---

 ## Installation

-1. Upload the plugin files to the `/wp-content/plugins/gymnastics-management` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/wp-studio-manager` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Navigate to the Gymnastics Management section in the WordPress admin menu to begin managing classes, athletes, and coaches.
+3. Navigate to the WP Studio Manager section in the WordPress admin menu to begin managing sessions, participants, and instructors.

 ---